Helium820/image_classification/README.md

 Directory `inference_dir/` contains the elements needed for processing a quick detection with trained model by running jupyter notebook.
 An example has been done in `input/` and `output/` directories.

 Download the pre-trained cloud-detection model: [Model link](https://drive.google.com/uc?id=1pekFSYzIDtVY15F9VJUVOtNXAr6oW5Dy&export=download)
+and put it into `exported-models/$model_name+_ckpt-31/saved_model/` directory